amirfreak/genetic/README.md

-# Genetic Algorithm

-# A simple program under Genetic.py to understand how genetic algorithm works
+# A simple program under Genetic.py to understand how Genetic Algorithm  works